Glossary

 Statutory Requirement for Notification

-California State Civil Code 1798.29 and other legal statues, such as the Health Insurance Portability and Accountability Act (HIPAA), require notification to individuals in the event of a security breach of certain personal information.
-The Berkeley campus also refers to this data as "notice-triggering" information:
+Also known as "notice-triggering" information.
+California State Civil Code 1798.29, other U.S. laws such as the Health Insurance Portability and Accountability Act (HIPAA), various international laws, as well as some data use agreements, regulations, and other external requirements, require notification to individuals and/or government agencies in the event of a security breach of certain personal information.

 • Social security number